-Are nutrition appointments available with the Registered Dietician?
+Are nutrition appointments available with the Registered Dietitian?

 Am I still required to attend a substance abuse sanctioning appointment?

 Yes.
-All scheduled appointments have been contacted and any future appointments will be provided virtually.
-Please contact Rachel Alvarez Rachel.email@example.com for further questions or rescheduling appointments.
+All appointments will be provided virtually.
+Please contact Rachel Alvarez at email@example.com for further questions or scheduling appointments.

 Is my WIN appointment still available?

-WIN program has been cancelled for the remainder of the school year and will resume the spring 2021 semester.
+WIN program has been cancelled for the remainder of the academic year and will resume Spring 2021.

-What services can I access at Health and Wellness Promotion Office (WELL 1st floor)?
+What services can I access at the Health & Wellness Promotion office (WELL 1st floor)?

-Free safer sex products (internal and external condoms, dental dams, lubricants) are still available during current Student Health and Counseling hours.
-Tobacco Quit Kits are still available in the Student Health and Counseling Services Pharmacy (WELL 1st floor).
+The Health & Wellness Promotion office is closed until further notice.
+Tobacco Quit Kits are still available in the Student Health & Counseling Services Pharmacy (WELL 1st floor).

 Is Student Health & Counseling Services (SHCS) open for business for the remainder of the semester?